Leadership Overview

 Rachel Mulry - Associate Chief Information Officer, Planning & Customer Service

 Rachel Mulry, the Associate Chief Information Officer, Planning & Customer Service at SMU, oversees the strategic planning of IT services and enhances customer support functions.
-Mulry focuses on optimizing IT service delivery and ensuring a high level of user satisfaction across the university community.
-This role involves developing strategies for IT service management and implementing initiatives to improve user experience and support responsiveness.
-By bridging strategic IT planning with direct user support, Rachel Mulry directly ensures that SMU's technology services effectively meet the needs of students, faculty, and staff.
-Ultimately, Mulry drives operational excellence in IT service delivery.
+Mulry focuses on optimizing IT service delivery, ensuring that technology solutions meet the needs of the university community and that user support is efficient and effective.
+This role involves developing strategies for IT service management, improving help desk operations, and implementing user-centric technology solutions.
+Rachel Mulry collaborates with IT teams and university departments to enhance the overall technology experience for students, faculty, and staff.
+By prioritizing customer satisfaction and strategic IT development, Mulry contributes to the seamless operation and technological advancement of SMU.

 Explore Leadership Teams in Colleges & Universities